genexuslabs/GeneXus.Drawing-DotNet/README.md

 > SkiaSharp is a cross-platform 2D graphics API for .NET platforms based on Google's Skia Graphics Library (skia.org).
 It provides a comprehensive 2D API that can be used across mobile, server and desktop models to render images.

 License (MIT): https://github.com/mono/SkiaSharp/blob/main/LICENSE.md

+# Contributing

+We welcome contributions from the community to improve this project.
+Please follow the guidelines outlined in the [CONTRIBUTION](CONTRIBUTION.md) file for that.

+Thank you for considering to work with us!
+We look forward to your contributions.